smartcontractkit/chainlink-automation/docs/100_OVERVIEW.md

 ### Encoder
 An `Encoder` is intended to be purely a translation layer.
-A `Plugin` should not need to know the structural contents of observations, which is why a `PointState` contains raw byte values.
+A `Plugin` should not need to know the structural contents of observations or reports, which is why an `BlockKey` and `UpkeepIdentifier` contain raw byte values.
 The responsibility of an `Encoder` is to convert those raw values into necessary actionable results.

 More information on encoders here: [ENCODER](./500_ENCODER.md)

-### Merger
-A `Merger` provides methods to reduce individual parts from multiple observations down to a simple list of validated, deduplicated, and counted (for quorum evaluation) values.
-Second, it provides a method to reduce a list of eligibles by a list of pendings.
-The `Merger` is a critical component that establishes the OCR report function as a pure function.
-It should rely ONLY on its inputs and not interact with any outside state (node, chain, or otherwise).

-More information on mergers here: [MERGER](./600_MERGER.md)

 ## External Message Interactions
 The use of OCR telemetry was considered in the design of the plugin such that